History and exam

 Cushing syndrome

-Hypercortisolism leads to insulin resistance and may occasionally precipitate DKA in patients with concomitant diabetes; it more commonly precipitates hyperosmolar hyperglycemic state.
+Hypercortisolism leads to insulin resistance and may occasionally precipitate diabetic ketoacidosis in patients with concomitant diabetes; it more commonly precipitates hyperosmolar hyperglycemic state.[47]

-Ancestry plays a role in ketosis-prone diabetes, with DKA a presenting manifestation of undiagnosed type 2 diabetes in young adults.
-Approximately 80% of obese black patients with DKA have type 2 diabetes, characterized by higher insulin secretion, the absence of autoimmune markers, and a lack of human leukocyte antigen (HLA) genetic association compared with lean patients with type 1 diabetes.[3]
+Diabetic ketoacidosis (DKA) has also been increasingly documented as a presenting feature of newly diagnosed type 2 diabetes, referred to as ketosis-prone diabetes.[9][10]
+Epidemiologic data suggest that people of African or Hispanic origin are at greater risk.[9]
+Individuals with ketosis-prone type 2 diabetes often have obesity and a strong family history of type 2 diabetes, as well as evidence of insulin resistance.[9]
+Approximately 80% of obese black patients with DKA have type 2 diabetes, characterized by higher insulin secretion, the absence of autoimmune markers, and a lack of human leukocyte antigen (HLA) genetic association compared with lean patients with type 1 diabetes.[6]

 bariatric surgery